 14. LIGHTWEIGHT TOPS

 I pack at least 4 lightweight tops or blouses.
-They add colour to my day.
+They add color to my day.

 These tops are thin and take virtually no space in our suitcase.
 I tend to wear for smart casual wear.